 Engineering matter and mind

 Ed Boyden develops new strategies for engineering brain circuits, using synthetic biology, nanotechnology, chemistry, electrical engineering, and optics to develop methodologies that can reveal fundamental mechanisms of complex brain processes.
-A major goal of his current work is the development of technologies for controlling nerve cells using light – a powerful new technology known as optogenetics that is opening the door to new treatments for conditions such as epilepsy, Parkinson’s disease, and mood disorders.
+He has pioneered the development of optogenetics, a powerful method that enables brain activity to be controlled with light.
+He is now seeking to systematically integrate this and other technologies to create detailed maps and models of brain circuitry.

 Controlling the brain with light

-Ed Boyden moved to MIT In 2006, where he is now the Y. Eva Tan Professor in Neurotechnology and Associate Professor with Tenure in the MIT Media Lab, with joint appointments in the Department of Biological Engineering and the Department of Brain and Cognitive Sciences.
+Ed Boyden moved to MIT in 2006, where he is now the Y. Eva Tan Professor in Neurotechnology and Associate Professor with Tenure in the MIT Media Lab, with joint appointments in the Department of Biological Engineering and the Department of Brain and Cognitive Sciences.
 He is an Investigator of the Howard Hughes Medical Institute.
 He received a PhD in Neuroscience from Stanford University in 2005.
-His work has won numerous awards, including the Perl/UNC prize, the A. F. Harvey prize, the Society for Neuroscience Young Investigator Award, the 2013 European Brain Research Prize, the 2013 Jacob Heskel Gabbay Award, and the 2016 Breakthrough Prize in Life Sciences and the 2018 Canada Gairdner International Award.
+His work has won numerous awards, including the Perl/UNC prize, the A. F. Harvey prize, the Society for Neuroscience Young Investigator Award, the 2013 European Brain Research Prize, the 2013 Jacob Heskel Gabbay Award, the 2016 Breakthrough Prize in Life Sciences and the 2018 Canada Gairdner International Award.